CookedFox/questdb.io/docs/concept/write-ahead-log.md

   and sends them to the `TableWriter` to be committed.

 - **TableWriter**: updates the database and resolves any out-of-order data writes.
-  Each committed transaction is given a `txn` number.

 <Screenshot
   alt="Diagram showing the sequencer allocating txn numbers to events cronologically"